zerda/skopeo/docs/skopeo-copy.1.md

 Path of the authentication file for the destination registry.
 Uses path given by `--authfile`, if not provided.

+**--digestfile** _path_

+After copying the image, write the digest of the resulting image to the file.

 **--format, -f** _manifest-type_ Manifest type (oci, v2s1, or v2s2) to use when saving image to directory using the 'dir:' transport (default is manifest type of source)

 **--quiet, -q** suppress output information when copying images